Contents

 PLV8 is a trusted Javascript language extension for PostgreSQL.
 It can be used for stored procedures, triggers, etc.

-PLV8 works with most versions of Postgres, but works best with 13 and above, including 14, 16, and 16.
+PLV8 works with most versions of Postgres, version 13 and above.

 Installing PLV8